Berts bravader: Plot

 On 2 April, Lill-Erik walks over to Olga in class 5 C and asks to get together, and then tells her it's just an April fool.
 Olga replies with reminding him such jokes are only allowed on 1 April.
-During Easter Bert notices his old female friend Paulina in town, and Björna throws snuff after her and blames it on Bert.
+During Easter, Bert notices his old female friend Paulina in town.
 Lill-Erik is not in sight, fearing the Easter Bunny.
-After the Easter break, Bert notices Emilia accidentally having cut herself in her finger during the break, and walks towards her pat her lightly on her hand and say something kind, when he accidentally gets stuck with his own finger in the bandage, and removes his finger, which brings Emilia's thumb with him, which goes bent backward and swaged.
-Emilia is required to go with her arm in esmarch bandage for weeks, and words can't describe how much Bert wants to apologize, and instead he just walks away.
+After the Easter break, Bert notices Emilia accidentally having cut herself in her finger during the break.
+When he tries to pat her and say something kind, he accidentally gets stuck with his own finger in her bandage, requiring Emilia to go with her arm in esmarch bandage for weeks, and words can't describe how much Bert wants to apologize.